 When fans were able to vote for the entire cast of last year’s Survivor: Cambodia – Second Chance, it was cause for excitement within the Survivor community.
-Whether people were happy with all twenty returning castaways or not, there was a sense of ownership over this “fan voted cast”.
+Whether people were happy with all twenty returning castaways or not, there was a sense of ownership over the “fan voted cast”.
 For the upcoming Survivor Season 34, there was no fan vote, no input from viewers.
 Instead, CBS hand-picked twenty former players and flew them out to Fiji to begin filming.
 All the fans can do is react.
 And boy did they react this week when Inside Survivor revealed the new cast.

 For some, getting to witness Cirie Fields and Ozzy Lusth on Survivor for their fourth time is a cause for celebration.
 For many others, it’s a sign of Survivor jumping the shark.
 The inclusion of fan favorites like JT Thomas, Sandra Diaz-Twine, and Tony Vlachos is exciting on paper, but alongside divisive characters such as Brad Culpepper and Troyzan Robertson, that excitement begins to wane.
 For a lot of people, some of the choices were just downright baffling – Hali Ford and Sierra Dawn-Thomas causing the biggest reactions.